National and State Scholarships available:

 All application materials must be received by March 31.

 Persons who have previously applied for NFBI scholarships are encouraged to apply again.
-The Scholarship Committee reviews all applications and selects the scholarship winners, who will be notified of their selection by June 15, and will be brought to the NFBI convention in the fall.
+The Scholarship Committee reviews all applications and selects the scholarship finalists, who will be notified of their selection by June 15, and will be brought to the NFBI convention in the fall.
 Finalists must attend the entire NFBI state convention.

 Please provide the following information: